 The coursework can be undertaken at graduate certificate, graduate diploma, master’s and advanced master’s level and there is an opportunity for movement between these options.
 Find out more.

 You will have the opportunity to study diabetes at basic and advanced levels as well as obesity, pre-diabetes and cardiovascular metabolic management.
-The Master’s capstone unit will help you develop the ethical and critical thinking needed to inform and contribute to best practice in your profession.
+The master’s capstone unit will help you develop the ethical and critical thinking needed to inform and contribute to best practice in your profession.
+2020 entry for nursing and allied health professionals will be offered through the Master of Science in Medicine (Metabolic Health).

 There is a broad range of electives available including paediatric nutrition and obesity, health and risk communication, public health and community nutrition, clinical teaching, ethics and grant writing.